freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 Ben Callahan describes two different points of views in terms of scaling a design system:

-- One that comes as a leadership initiative (Top down)
+- One that comes as a top leadership initiative (Top down)
 - One that comes from design necessity (Grassroots)

 This forms a sort of spectrum of conditions for design systems to evolve in organizations.